When we talk about the rules for cleaning out a closet the first thing we do is panic and a myriad of paralyzing thoughts run through our heads.

 Remember, less is more when it comes to a closet and our clothes.

 Let’s face it, clothes are pretty expensive and it just doesn’t make sense to crush your things in a closet that is overstuffed.
-To help, keep the current 2 seasons in your closet so you can hang those items freely without the risk of wrinkling.
+To help, keep the current 2 seasons in your closet at a time so you can hang those items freely without the risk of wrinkling.

-The off-season clothes you can keep in a tote stored below your bed.
-Or a bin on a top shelf in a closet.
+The off-season clothes you can keep in a tote stored below your bed, a bin on another closet floor, or in a zippable bag store on the top shelf in a closet.

 Rule #5.
 Use this Trick For What is Left

 A closet is one of those areas that can get quickly cluttered up if you don’t stay on top of things.
-We all love clothes and for that reason tend to buy things quite often.
-If you are not one of those people that use the “one thing in one thing out” rule then you may just find yourself in the same cluttered situation again.
+Let’s face it, we all love clothes and for that reason, we tend to buy new options quite often.
+If you are not one of those people that use the “one item in one item out” rule then you may just find yourself in the same cluttered situation again before you know it.

 How to Use the Hanger Trick to Keep a Closet Clutter-Free

-- Turn all the hangers in your clothes so they are on the rod facing backward.
+1. Turn all the hangers in your closet so they are on the rod facing backward.
+This means the open part of the “hook” is facing you.

-- As you wear an item turn that hanger the other way so it is facing correctly on the rod.
+2. As you wear an item and then replace it back on the hanger, turn that hanger the other way so it is facing correctly on the rod.

 Rule #6.
 Keep Only Clothes in your Closet